-If a horror movie tried to capture all of the insane stuff that has happened around San Francisco's Cliff House and Sutro Baths over the years, the end result would be utterly preposterous.
-Not even the over-killers of American Horror Story would try to squeeze apparitions, satanists, explosions, dead children, secret cemeteries, disastrous fires, mummies (yes, actual mummies), shipwrecks, and Native American legends into a single season.
-(Give it a try, Ryan Murphy -- we dare you!)
+If a horror movie tried to capture all of the wild occurrences at, and around, San Francisco's Cliff House and Sutro Baths over the years, the end result would be utterly preposterous.
+Not even the over-killers of American Horror Story would try to squeeze apparitions, satanists, explosions, dead children, secret cemeteries, disastrous fires, mummies (yes, actual mummies), and shipwrecks into a single season.
 Yet this one tiny corner of San Francisco has seen it all.

-A good place to start is the abundance of ghost-sightings reported in the area -- the most famous of which is the forlorn woman who wanders the rocks below the Cliff House.
+A good place to start is the abundance of ghost-sightings reported there—the most famous of which is the forlorn woman who wanders the rocks below the Cliff House.
 Legend has it, the restless spirit is that of Natalie Salina Harrison, who, in life, reportedly waited on the shore in vain for her fiancé to return from World War I. She died broken-hearted, and people have been seeing her ghostly form since 1917.
 When the Paranormal Ghost Society investigated the area, they claimed to pick up the sound of weeping on their instruments.

 Mediums have claimed that the area has always been overwhelmed by a strange energy, though none of them can say why.
 It was six years after he'd purchased the Cliff House, that mining engineer, philanthropist, and Sutro Baths owner Adolph Sutro first got a taste of it.
 It was then that his ongoing battle to keep his grand property from burning to the ground commenced.